SamBuckberry/RunATAC/README.md

 bam_to_centres_bw(bam_file = bam_fl, file = "inst/extdata/chrIV.nuc.bigwig")
 ```

-### Calculate proportion of reads mapped to mitochondrial genome

 ### Calculate the fraction of Tn5 insetions in peaks (FrIP)

 Get the Tn5 insertion points from BAM file into GRanges object